Sometimes, you do literally have to push forward against evil that pushes you.

 She glanced over at She Who Saves Many Lives.
 She could see the many lines in her wrinkled visage.
 There was history there, Many Paths realized.
 And in her form was written, not just her personal history, but the history of the people.
 And in her form was written, not just the history of the Veritas, but the history of all people, for surely they all did form one small branch of the great Tree of Life.
 Many Paths contemplated this branch.
 Most of her friends were on this small branch — She Who Saves Many Lives, Shadow Walker, Tu-Swift, Eagle Eyes, Fleet of Foot.
 But every daisy, every oak, every butterfly, they were all on and constituted that great Tree of Life.

 Many Paths listened to the beautiful haunting cooing of a mourning dove from somewhere outside.
 She wondered whether the dove also realized that they were from the same tree.
-If we are all of and make up the same tree, was it then possible, as She Who Saves Many Lives had hinted for different tribes to get along?
+If we are all of and make up the same tree, was it then possible, as She Who Saves Many Lives had hinted, for different tribes to get along?
 Many Paths closed her eyes and pictured Shadow Walker.
 Having him away — that was hard — especially when there was no guarantee that he would return.
-She touched the Seventh Ring of Empath and traced the circle of metal around her finger.
+She touched the Sixth Ring of Empathy and traced the circle of metal around her finger.
 It calmed her and made her realize that the Tree itself was safe.
 So long as people of character like Shadow Walker did what they could, not only for themselves, but also for the Great Tree of Life itself, all would be well.
 Many Paths smiled.
 She knew in her heart that her friends would do what they could.
 Everyone’s path ended in this life.
 And yet, every path also led to other paths.
 A stream might dry up — even a lake — but water — water itself was plentiful.
 The path of paths went on forever.
 The water circled itself back into life.
 And the tree of life will be here long outlasting our individual lives, Many Paths realized.
 But this Tree of Life is not something separate from me, or from Shadow Walker or from Tu-Swift.
 We are all part of that Tree.
 In a way, dying was only an illusion.
 A tree doesn’t die, even in winter.
 It may lose all its leaves and look dead, but it is only dormant and waiting for another spring.
 None of us really dies.
-Still, I prefer him here, warm, in the pleasurable press of a warm live body.
+Still, I prefer him here, warm, in the pleasurable press of our warm bodies together.
 I will always have the memory, and there is that vast tree, The Tree of Life.
 That lasts forever.
 He is one of my favorite parts though.
 Yet, I feel as though he is alive.
 It could be illusion.

 Many Paths jerked as her head began to fall with sleep and then she chuckled as an image flickered for a moment behind her eyes — an image of Shadow Walker and Eagle Eyes sitting together on the throne of the Z-Lotz.
 She shook her head at that silliness then returned her mind back to the challenge that She Who Saves Many Lives had set for her: to bring all the tribes together.
 Was that possible?
 Or even desirable?
 A tree branches ever outwards.
 The branches don’t try to impale each other with thorns!
 Yet, Tu-Swift now feels as though he has been impaled.
-She Who Saves Many Lives is asleep.
-I will go find Tu-Swift and comfort him.
-Can the Z-Lotz really have brought this here intentionally?
+She Who Saves Many Lives sleeps.
+I will go and I will find Tu-Swift and comfort him.
+Can the Z-Lotz really have brought this plague here intentionally?
 And can I meet with them; dialogue with them if they have?
 But if I cannot meet with them, are we doomed yet again to war and killing and hatred?
 Then, her thoughts returned to Tu-Swift.
 Tu-Swift is alive and hurting.
 I must go see him.
 I just need to rest my eyes for a moment, then, I will find him.

 Having concluded that, Many Paths fell into a deep sleep.